 What Is Tai Chi?

 It is believed that Tai Chi was developed between 700 and 1500 years ago as a Chinese Martial Art working on the energetic body as a whole.
 Tai Chi is often explained as martial arts in slow motion and likened to a beautiful flowing dance.
 It is amazing and relaxing to watch and participate in.

 Tai Chi is designed to relax your body and clear your mind.
 As a low-impact exercise, you are completing a physical workout without putting undue pressure on your body, joints and muscles.
-Tai Chi works on balance, posture and full range of gentle movement.
+Tai Chi works on balance, posture and a full range of gentle movement.
 Perfect for those with limited mobility.
 Not only does the body receive a full workout, but so does the mind.
 Tai Chi is renowned for its’ relaxation techniques including controlling breath, mindfulness, focus, mind-body connection and enhancing concentration.

 Some of the benefits include:

 • Physical and mental realignment